microlinkhq/sdk/README.md

 ## Overview

-MicrolinkJS lets you create beautiful links previews from any website.
+MicrolinkJS lets you create beautiful link previews from any website.

-It is a perfect complement for improve the engagement of your articles or blog publications, bringing your user to see what is behind any link.
+It is a perfect complement to improve the engagement of your articles or blog publications, bringing your user to see what is behind any link.

-It uses default styles by default, but you can customize the display via options and CSS styling.
+It has some *out-of-the-box* default styles, but you can customize the display via options and CSS styling.
 The [examples](/examples) demonstrate a few customization ideas.
-Also we provided different ways to integrate it in your site.
+We also provided multiple ways to integrate it in your site.

-Finally, MicrolinkJS is powered by [Microlink API](https://docs.microlink.io).
+Finally, MicrolinkJS is powered by the [Microlink API](https://docs.microlink.io).

 ## Integration